Cold-Climate Heat Pump Sizing for Ontario Homes — Done Right the First Time

 Performance percentages are approximate and vary by manufacturer and model.
 Our sizing analysis uses your specific municipality's design temperature and checks rated capacity data at -15°C and -25°C for every system we specify.

 Ontario homeowners switching to a cold-climate heat pump can access significant rebates — but every program requires certified CSA F280 sizing documentation to qualify.
+Note that the federal Greener Homes Grant and Loan are closed to new applicants — the programs below are what's actually claimable in 2026.
 For a complete breakdown of all current programs and eligibility conditions, see the full Ontario heat pump rebate guide.
 If you're also evaluating ground source as an option, read the honest breakdown of ground source heat pump costs in Ontario before making a decision.

 Same Home Renovation Savings Program, higher amount for geothermal / ground source systems.
 Design must comply with CSA C448 in addition to F280 sizing requirements.